mvsg/authorless/README.md

 Run extension:

 1. To run this extension simply download all files.
-Do so by going to github.com/mvsg/authorless and selecting "Clone or Download" and the "Downlaod ZIP".
+Do so by going to github.com/mvsg/authorless and selecting "Clone or Download" and the "Download ZIP".

 2. Make sure they are all sitting in one folder.
 Open the browser 'Chrome' with activated developer mode.